bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-12">4.12 Course Summary (0:52)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Congratulations for making it to the end of our second course on JavaScript in our four-course specialization.
+<p>Congratulations for making it to the end of our second course on
+JavaScript in our four-course specialization.
 You&apos;ve learned a lot of JavaScript so far, as well as tackling <b>jQuery</b> and <b>jQuery</b>
 animation and animation using CSS and JavaScript, we&apos;ve created some fun interactive elements you can put on real websites.
 I think you&apos;ve learned a lot and you should be really proud of yourself.
-Congratulations for making it this far, and I look forward to seeing you in our third course on JavaScript.
+Congratulations for making it this far, and I look forward to seeing you in our third course on JavaScript.</p>

 <p>We will get even deeper into the <b>jQuery</b> library, <b>jQuery</b> plugins,
 we&apos;ll create some more sophisticated scripts and some more complex